Analysis - Baltic experiment has lessons for euro zone

 Among the countries that have resisted the impulse to sell off swathes of its national assets is Sweden, which kicked off ambitious reforms for its state-owned firms in the 1990s.

-The results have been impressive: Sweden's 60-odd government-linked firms generated a dividend of 38.5 billion Swedish crowns (3.6 billion pounds) for state coffers in the 2010 financial year, up 82 percent from the previous period and more than half of the country's budget surplus this year.
+The results have been impressive: Sweden's 60-odd government-linked firms generated a dividend of 38.5 billion Swedish crowns for state coffers in the 2010 financial year, up 82 percent from the previous period and more than half of the country's budget surplus this year.

 Compare that to Greece, which has slashed this year's 5 billion-euro privatisation target to a 1.7 billion euros as a result of imploding market values and political delays.